lico27/prospie/README.md

 9. An evaluation form to gather professional fundraisers' opinions on the alignment of a sample of funder-recipient pairs, to assess the performance of the app
 10. Develops the logic behind the alignment score
     10.1.
 Stores checkpoints locally
-- A frontend to interact with the app
+11. A backend to deliver the calculated alignment score of a user's charity and their chosen funder
-- A backend to deliver the calculated alignment score of a user's charity and their chosen funder
+12. A frontend to interact with the app

 ## How to...